pactumjs/pactum/docs/api-testing.md

 ### Query Params

 Use `withQueryParams` to pass query parameters to the request.
+We can either pass key & value or object as an argument.

 ```javascript
 it('get random male user from India', async () => {